NiklasMerz/gistdirect/README.md

 # gistdirect

 ## Gistdirect is a simple URL redirection service.
-Imaginge bitly.com or goo.gl and your hosts file combined
+Imagine bitly.com or goo.gl and your hosts file combined

 Create a Github Gist or just any plain file like with an alis or URL and provide the URL to this file to Gistdirect.
 If you hit any path aliased, it will redirect.